dmx-systems/dmx-documentation/docs/devel.rst

 * Annotate service method parameters with ``@PathParam`` to map URI template parameters to service method parameters.

-As an example let's see how the *Topicmaps* plugin (part of the DMX Standard Distribution) annotates its main class and service methods:
+As an example let's see how the *Topicmaps* plugin (part of the DMX platform) annotates its main class and service methods:

 .. code-block:: java